flatcar-archive/flatcar-docs/docs/installing/cloud/gcp.md

 ## Choosing a channel

 Flatcar Container Linux is designed to be updated automatically with different schedules per channel.
-You can [disable this feature](update-strategies), although we don't recommend it.
+You can [disable this feature][update-strategies], although we don't recommend it.
 Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.

 Create 3 instances from the image above using our Ignition from `example.ign`: